aws/aws-cdk/design/construct-tree.md

 ## Unresolved Questions

 * Experience across all supported languages - nuances, considerations, etc
+* How to report on stability of properties that are rendered and returned through "IDisplayable"

 ## Future Possibilities

 We do not expect customers to have to interact directly with the outputs that the CDK produces as a part of the cloud assembly.
 Publishing the CDK construct tree as an output to the cloud assembly is intended to be a starting point to build on and create experiences based on it.

 ### Tooling